 In late May, Ritzheimer held his own Prophet Muhammad cartoon-drawing contest in front of the Arizona mosque where the two men killed in Texas had worshipped.
 Ritzheimer asked contestants and supporters to come armed — and not to forget their American flags.

 He also made up and sold special T-shirts for the occasion.
-Across the front of the shirts were the words, “Fuck Islam.”
+Across the front of the shirts were the words, “F--- Islam.”

 About 250 “mostly armed anti-Muslim demonstrators,” as the Post put it, answered Ritzheimer’s call.
 They were met by an equal number of counter-protesters “defending the faith.”